 - Refined starches: white bread, white pasta, pizza, pastries and breakfast cereals.

 - Gluten (protein in wheat, barley and rye products) and casein (protein in cheese and other dairy products).

-- Omega-6 is an essential fatty acid, but if it’s present in excessive amounts and out of balance with omega-3 it may act as a pro-inflammatory compound.
-Omega-6 is found in nuts, seeds, sunflower oil, corn oil, vegetable oils, etc. and is generally present in processed foods.
+- Omega-6 (found in nuts, seeds, sunflower oil, corn oil, vegetable oils) is an essential fatty acid, but if it’s present in excessive amounts and out of balance with omega-3 it may act as a pro-inflammatory compound.

 A sedentary lifestyle causes the fluid around joints to become thick, thereby reducing mobility and increasing discomfort.
 However, intense exercise may place excessive stress on the joints, increase inflammation and worsen arthritis.
 I suggest that you rather opt for gentle resistance exercise (Pilates, yoga, stretch band exercises, etc.), which has shown to strengthen and lubricate joints, as well as strengthening the muscles surrounding joints to allow greater mobility and ease of movement.